-HubSpot tracks every visitor that comes to your site using browser cookies.
-Every time a visitor lands on your website, HubSpot will check for the presence of an existing tracking cookie.
-If a tracking cookie doesn't exist, HubSpot spins up a unique browser cookie for that visitor and will log every page that person visits moving forward.
+HubSpot tracks visitors using browser cookies.
+Every time a visitor lands on your website, HubSpot will check for an existing tracking cookie.
+If one does not exist, a cookie will be associated with that visitor and will log every page that person visits moving forward.

 There are a few things to be aware of in regards to how HubSpot handles tracking cookies:

 - Visitors will be tracked anonymously even before they become contacts.
 If and when a visitor fills out a form, HubSpot will associate their previous page views based on the tracking cookie.
 If the email address filled in the form is associated with an existing contact, this visitor will be identified as the contact.
 This includes contacts that were imported.

 - If a visitor deletes their cookies, they will be considered a new visitor and will be assigned a new cookie.
 However, HubSpot will automatically deduplicate form submissions coming from the same email address, even if different browser cookies were associated with the submissions.